linuslagerhjelm/des/README.md

 pure python with a minimal amount of dependencies.

 Currently, the algorithm only support encryption using ECB mode.
-However, support for CBC as well as padding is planned for the future.
+However, support for CBC is planned for the future.

 __Example usage:__